vinamrabhatia/drakvuf/index.md

 Fuzzing is an software testing technique for finding out security vulnerabilities.
 Although it appears as a very naive technique, fuzzing has shown to scale well and be remarkably effective in revealing vulnerabilities and undefined behaviour in software.
 Traditionally, fuzzing tools used to apply random mutations to well formed inputs and feed them to the target program for possible security exceptions.
 Fuzzing has evolved over the years, inspired by the recent advances in symbolic execution.
 Coverage guided fuzzing uses techniques like program instrumentation and genetic algorithms to trace the code coverage reached by each input fed to a fuzz target.
 There are well established tools available which can help in fuzzing of user space, AFL being one of the most prominent among those.
 Some efforts have been made to find security vulnerabilities in system calls (eg syzkaller) and these projects are  in active development.
 However, fuzzing operating systems using hypervisor has not been explored much.

-To have a look at what effective fuzzing has achieved in the past, head over to http://lcamtuf.coredump.cx/afl/ and have a look at the 'Bug-o-Rama Trophy Case'
+To have a look at what effective fuzzing has achieved in the past, head over to <a href="http://lcamtuf.coredump.cx/afl/"> AFL </a> and have a look at the 'Bug-o-Rama Trophy Case'

 #### DRAKVUF